 But you aren't supposed to touch them.

 It's scary.
 I get scared too.
 I get to thinking about what I've seen, and I've seen lots.
 The Indian is very careful about something unusual that happens.
-Sometimes you have to smile over it, but something unusual is just a warning.
-Something unusual that you see is just a warning.
+Sometimes you have to smile over it, but something unusual that you see is just a warning.
 So that's why we study fireballs and all that.
 And the fireball is another thing, but I'll get to that later on.(13)

 I got the creeps when they told me that.
 I don't know what they did for her.
 I never asked any questions.
 I just walked out.

-Another time, not too long ago, one of my White friends(15) was getting into his truck and he saw a snake setting coiled at him, right there in the driver's seat.
+Another time, not too long ago, one of my white friends(16) was getting into his truck and he saw a snake sitting there coiled and looking at him -- right there in the driver's seat.
 It was a little one, a little garter snake.
 And it was setting there staring at him, whipping his tongue.
 I was climbing in the other side of the truck when I saw it too.
 It just turned me sick to see that snake setting there looking at my friend.
 Geeze, that was a bad sign too!
-I kept quite about it, pretty much.
+I kept quiet about it, pretty much.
 I didn't say much about it because I didn't want to shake my friend up.
-But when I see a snake sitting in a car seat like that, or in some other unusual place, I generally reach in my stove for something black, and put a black mark on my face.
+But when I see a snake sitting in a car seat like that -- or in some other unusual place -- I generally reach in my stove for something black, and put a black mark on my face.
 That's a sign of mourning, a sign of respect, and that will help -- if the person the message is aimed at hasn't gone too far.
 So when I got home later that afternoon I put the black mark on my face.
 But it was too late.
 My friend's dad died a few days later.
-I heard one of the White guys talking about it.
+I heard one of the white guys talking about it.
 He said, "he died suddenly, without warning."
 I didn't say anything, but I knew the warning was there.
 There were other warnings too, probably, and maybe he just didn't take notice of it.

 A party that feels that in their eye will say, "Maybe I'm gonna be sick.
 Maybe I'm gonna see somebody sick, or maybe I'm gonna see death."
 That's mah-wIng-gway$.